 The first place on our list is the Wailua River.
 This river is located on the east side of Kauai and is one of the most popular kayaking spots on the island.
-The river winds its way through lush rainforests and offers stunning views of the nearby mountains.
+The river winds through lush rainforests and offers gorgeous views of the nearby mountains.

 The Wailua River flows 20 miles from Mount Waialeale, which averages 450 inches of rain per year, and it’s the longest river in Kauai.

 The peaceful Wailua River meanders through spectacular waterfalls and lush jungle areas on the island’s eastern side.
 Kaui is home to the only navigable rivers in the state, and the Wailua River is the largest.

 The river is a popular kayaking spot, and for good reason.
 Its dramatic scenery and abundant wildlife make it a unique place to paddle.